agalamatis/learn-programming-with-python/unit_1_basics/README.md

 ```python
 # TODO: examples!!!!!
 ```
-Another thing to aware of is that the comparison operators beyond their mathematical interpretation when used on values of _number types_, can be used to compare the items of _compound data strures_ (e.g. _strings_):
+Another thing to be aware of is that the comparison operators beyond their mathematical interpretation when used on values of _number types_, can be used to compare the items of _compound data strures_ (e.g. _strings_):
 ```python
 >>> a = 'a'
 >>> b = 'ab'